rails/rails/guides/source/association_basics.md

 @author.destroy
 ```

+This is also knowns as dealign with orphaned data.

 To learn more about the different types of associations, read the next section of this guide.
 That's followed by some tips and tricks for working with associations, and then by a complete reference to the methods and options for associations in Rails.

 The Types of Associations